New York Mortgage Trust Inc. (NYMT) Reveals an Earnings Mystery

-New York Mortgage Trust Inc. (NASDAQ:NYMT) went down by -3.61% from its latest closing price compared to the recent 1-year high of $4.93.
-The company’s stock price has collected -3.07% of loss in the last five trading sessions.
+New York Mortgage Trust Inc. (NASDAQ:NYMT) went down by -0.57% from its latest closing price compared to the recent 1-year high of $4.93.
+The company’s stock price has collected 0.58% of gains in the last five trading sessions.

 Is It Worth Investing in New York Mortgage Trust Inc. (NASDAQ :NYMT) Right Now?

-New York Mortgage Trust Inc. (NASDAQ:NYMT) scored a price-to-earnings ratio above its average ratio, recording 6.87 x from its present earnings ratio.
-Plus, the 36-month beta value for NYMT is at 1.82.
+New York Mortgage Trust Inc. (NASDAQ:NYMT) scored a price-to-earnings ratio above its average ratio, recording 9.23 x from its present earnings ratio.
+Plus, the 36-month beta value for NYMT is at 1.81.
+Opinions of the stock are interesting as 5 analysts out of 9 who provided ratings for New York Mortgage Trust Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

 Sponsored